Peace to the Gods and Goddesses of the foundation;

 Her other titles include: Queen of wisdom, Queen of drunkenness, Queen of the dance, Queen of darkness, Queen of seduction, Queen of sexuality, Queen of the damned, and Queen of the West; and next to Auset she was the most honoured goddess of ancient Egypt.

 It all pretty much begins with the story of Ausar and Auset.
-Ausar, whose name means blackness (but in the good sense like strong, beautiful, fun, and blessed) was the god of Sekhet (paradise), of vegetation and of goodness; while his jealous brother Setek, from where we get Satan (evil, harsh, oppressive and exploitative) was the god of the desert, of storm and of bitterness.
+Ausar, whose name means blackness (but in the good sense like strong, beautiful, fun, and blessed) was the god of Sekhet (paradise), of vegetation, and of goodness; while his jealous brother Setekh, from where we get Satan (evil, harsh, oppressive, and exploitative) was the god of the desert, of storm, and of bitterness.

-The child she conceived she would name Horu, which meant majesty.
+The child she conceived she would name Horu, which meant chief, great, and light.
 The two of them, Auset and Horu, then fled into the desert where Horu grew up to become a man, and as a man he would confront his father’s murderer.

 The obvious relation of this symbolic tradition to reality is relatively striking.
 First, in that the god of Ægri-culture (land culture) and the exalting of the god of agriculture coincided with the forming among the ancient hominids of farming societies in Africa and Ægypt.

-Now all anthropologists, archaeologists, palæontologists, historiographers and esteemed scientists agree that humanity was birthed sometime during the glacial ages or ice ages along the Nile area in the region or regional vicinity of Lake Victoria.
+Now all anthropologists, archaeologists, palæontologists, historiographers, and esteemed scientists agree that humanity was birthed sometime during the Pleistocene epoch or during the last glacial age along the Nile area in the region or regional vicinity of Lake Victoria in East Africa.

 With their migration northward they soon would evolve from the early hominid primates to the more developed Neolithic civilizations of today.

-However, “it must be borne in mind that the glacial age did not come to an end at once over the whole surface of the earth.
+However, according to relatively unknown geographer and social scientist Pyotr Kropotkin, “it must be borne in mind that the glacial age did not come to an end at once over the whole surface of the earth.
 It still continues in Greenland.
-Therefore, at a time when the littoral regions of the Indian Ocean, the Mediterranean, or the Gulf of Mexico already enjoyed a warmer climate, and became the seats of higher civilizations, immense territories in middle Europe, Siberia, and Northern America … remained in early post-glacial conditions”.
+Therefore, at a time when the littoral regions of the Indian Ocean, the Mediterranean, or the Gulf of Mexico already enjoyed a warmer climate, and became the seats of higher civilizations…territories in middle Europe, Siberia, and Northern America…remained in early post-glacial conditions” (Kropotkin 2006; quoted in Islam 2019: 153).

 Well, owing to our current understanding of environmentalism we can see how agricultural use and misuse can affect the environment of an area.
 The obvious conclusion to be drawn is therefore that humanity, with the development of agricultural traditions and practices, played a huge part in the ending of the last glacial age.